ManiacTwister/ManiaLiveWrapper/README.md

 **This plugin bridge is created by ManiacTwister - The full copyright to everything in plugins/ManiaLiveWrapper/ remains to the original authors of the ManiaLive controller.**

 With this plugin you can run any ManiaLive plugin under XAseco.
+This is especially needed, if you wan't to run a MatchMaking server with XAseco.
+This plugin shouldn't increase the needed ressources too much, but when, then send me a line and i will look into this issue.

 ## Installation